-Safety Town started as a result of of a child being hurt in a bicycle accident back in 1986.
+Safety Town started as a result of a child being hurt in a bicycle accident back in 1986.
 At the time, a young child named Seth Adams was riding his bicycle when he was struck by a passing automobile.
 He survived but was so critically injured that he spent over a year in a head trauma rehabilitation center in Boston.
-As he lay in intensive care fighting for his life, his mother, Jane, made this comment: “My hope and prayer is that no other family ever has to go through something like this.”
+As he lay in intensive care fighting for his life, his mother, Jane, made this comment: “My hope and prayer are that no other family ever has to go through something like this.”

 Because of this tragedy, the Adams’ friends, the City of Coral Springs, and its Police and Fire Departments, and the Kiwanis Club of Coral Springs banded together to begin the first registered, accredited Safety Town program in the state of Florida.
-Dorothy Chlad, National Safety Town’s Founder and President was invited to our city to present the program to the community and its leaders.
-The concept was embraced and in June of 1987, the first Safety Town was held at Coral Springs Christian School.
+Dorothy Chlad, National Safety Town’s Founder and President, was invited to our city to present the program to the community and its leaders.
+The concept was embraced, and in June of 1987, the first Safety Town was held at Coral Springs Christian School.